 - Take medicines like Diamox and other medications to get instant remedies for altitude sickness.

-- Ensure you have clean, hygenic foods full of nutrients, especially proteins and carbohydrates.
+- Ensure you have clean, hygienic foods full of nutrients, especially proteins and carbohydrates.

 Climbing Gears & Packing List for Everest Trek

 Apart from preparing and training for the Everest Base Camp Trek physically and mentally, you also have to prepare for the intangibles of the trek.
-High-altitude treks like Everest Base Camp have many intangible factors that can influence the trek’s difficulty, such as dynamic weather, freezing temperatures, rugged terrains, etc. To prepare for these conditions, you must choose and pack the proper clothing, gear, equipment etc. Many experts believe for these high treks, you have to pack lighter if you want to experience enjoyment; however, you also can’t afford to leave all the necessary gear and equipment.
+High-altitude treks, such as Everest Base Camp, have many intangible factors that can influence the trek’s difficulty, including dynamic weather, freezing temperatures, and rugged terrain.
+To prepare for these conditions, you must select and pack the appropriate clothing, gear, and equipment.
+Many experts believe that for these high treks, you have to pack lighter if you want to experience enjoyment; however, you also can’t afford to leave all the necessary gear and equipment.
 So, let’s get into the packing list of the items you need for the EBC trek.

 Clothing